The Copper Tri-Ply pans are suitable for all hob types except induction.

 Never heat up empty pans or let them boil dry as overheating a pan can damage it.
 In the event that the pans become overheated do not remove them from the hob.
 Switch off the hob and allow the pans to cool before removing.

 The pans should never be shaken or dragged across a hob top or any other surface as this can cause damage to the pan and the hob top.

-Our Copper Tri-ply Cookware and Stainless Steel Tri-ply Cookware ranges are oven safe to 250°C/480°F/gas mark 9 and our Copper Base Cookware range is oven safe to 200°C/390°F/gas mark 6.
-Exercise caution if the pans have been removed from a hot oven; the cast stainless steel handles retain heat for a long period.
-The use of oven gloves is essential.
+Our Copper Tri-Ply and Stainless Steel Tri-Ply Cookware ranges are oven safe to 250°C/480°F/gas mark 9.
+Our Copper Base Cookware range is oven safe to 200°C/390°F/gas mark 6.
+Please exercise caution when using our pans in the oven; the cast stainless steel handles retain heat for a long period and the use of oven gloves is essential.
 For pans with non-stick coating we recommend that these only be used in the oven up to 200°C/390°F/gas mark 6.